 Since the days are short in the Arctic in winter, many companies offer a wide range of activities that can be done in the evening.

 I went on a reindeer sledding tour in Lyngen Alps near Tromso one night.
-We didn’t get to see the auroras that night, but it was still really nice.
+We didn’t get to see the auroras that night, but it was still a really nice experience.
 I imagine that it would have been extraordinary if auroras were visible too.

 Try to see it that way – if there are no auroras, at least you get to do something else for your money.
 And our guide said that they get to see auroras on average 3 out of 4 nights.